CourtneyJane2904/Portfolio/README.md

 There are two Bash scripts here.
 Though I don't use Bash as often as Python, I believe the scripts there demonstrate an understanding of the concept of automation programming.

 <h2>Web-Dev</h2>
-If the index.html file is opened in browser (and the directory structure matches that of this repo) we will see a PoC website I developed roughly 2 years ago.
+If the index.html file is opened in browser (and the directory structure matches that of this repo) we will see a PoC website I developed a few years ago.
 <h3>Fruits Slice Game | Maths Game</h3>
 These are accessible from index.html.
 Two very simple PoC JavaScript games.
 <h3>Pure_CSS_PoC</h3>